Ajit Doval: First term

 He is widely credited for the doctrinal shift in Indian national security policy in relation to Pakistan.
 It was speculated that the September 2016 Indian strikes in Pakistan-controlled Kashmir were his brainchild.
-Doval is widely credited along with then Foreign Secretary S. Jaishankar and Indian Ambassador to China Vijay Keshav Gokhale, for resolving Doklam Standoff through diplomatic channels and negotiations.
+Doval is widely credited along with then Foreign Secretary S. Jaishankar and Indian Ambassador to China Vijay Keshav Gokhale, for resolving the Doklam standoff through diplomatic channels and negotiations.
+As NSA, Doval is also the special representative responsible for the Special Representative mechanism on the India–China boundary question.

-In October 2018, he was appointed as the Chairman of the Strategic Policy Group (SPG), which is the first tier of a three-tier structure at the National Security Council and forms the nucleus of its decision-making apparatus.
+In October 2018, he was appointed as the Chairman of the Strategic Policy Group, which is the first tier of a three-tier structure at the National Security Council and forms the nucleus of its decision-making apparatus.
+As NSA, Doval is ex officio agency executive of the National Security Council, chairperson of the Defence Planning Committee, and executive council head of the Nuclear Command Authority.

-After Pakistan based militant attacked convoy of CRPF by car bomb in Pulwama which resulted in the deaths of 40 CRPF personnel, The Indian Air Force conducted an airstrike on alleged militants bases in Pakistan (Pakistan denied the strikes hit militant targets and rejected involvement.)
-Doval was one of the seven persons who knew about India's classified 2019 Balakot airstrike, including Indian Navy, Army, Airforce chiefs and prime minister Narendra Modi.
+After a Pakistan-based militant attacked a CRPF convoy with a car bomb in Pulwama which resulted in the deaths of 40 CRPF personnel, the Indian Air Force conducted an airstrike on terrorist bases in Pakistan Doval was one of the seven persons who knew about India's classified 2019 Balakot airstrike, including Indian Navy, Army, Air Force chiefs and prime minister Narendra Modi.
 Following the airstrike and retaliatory 2019 Jammu and Kashmir airstrikes and subsequent capture of Indian pilot Abhinandan Varthaman by Pakistani military, Ajit Doval held talks with US Secretary of State and National Security Advisor to secure the release of the Indian pilot.